 Your task is to write a program to compute an approximate solution to the traveling salesperson problem.
 Given a set of N cities with their x and y coordinates, the goal of a traveling salesperson is to visit all the cities (and return home) while keeping the total distance traveled as small as possible.
-In order to achieve this, one needs to determine the order of cities that the traveling salesperson should visit the cities.
-Different orderings will result in different length for the total tour, and the problem requires that the tour length be as small as possible.
-Exhaustive search can help find such an optimal tour for small N. For large N, no one knows an efficient method that can find the shortest possible tour for any given set of points.
-However, many methods have been studied that seem to work well in practice, even though they are not guaranteed to produce the best possible tour.
+Exhaustive search can help find an optimal tour for small N. For large N, no one knows an efficient method that can find the shortest possible tour for any given set of points, but many methods have been studied that seem to work well in practice, even though they are not guaranteed to produce the best possible tour.
 Such methods are called heuristics.
 Note that the length of a tour segment connecting two cities a and b is given by the following distance formula: